Karlamagnús saga

-The Karlamagnús saga, Karlamagnussaga or Karlamagnus-saga ("saga of Charlemagne") was a late-thirteenth-century Norse prose compilation and adaptation, made for Haakon V of Norway, of the Old French chansons de geste of the Matter of France dealing with Charlemagne and his paladins.
+The Karlamagnús saga, also called Karlamagnussaga or Karlamagnus-saga ("saga of Charlemagne") was a late-thirteenth-century Norse prose compilation and adaptation, made for Haakon V of Norway, of the Old French chansons de geste of the Matter of France dealing with Charlemagne and his paladins.
 In some cases, the Karlamagnús saga remains the only source for otherwise-lost Old French epics.

 The ten branches

 The vast work is divided into 10 chapters, or "branches," as follows: